tarekamra97/Alternative-Language-Project/README.md

 ## java Features and Usage
 - **Object-Oriented Programming (OOP):** The project utilizes OOP to structure data in classes, allowing for more organized and scalable code.
 A `Cell` class encapsulates phone data with methods for data cleaning and analysis.
-- **File Ingestion:** Utilizes `pandas`, a powerful data manipulation library, to ingest data from CSV files efficiently.
+- **File Ingestion:** Utilizes `HashMap`,regex and stream a powerful data manipulation library, to ingest data from CSV files efficiently.
 - **Conditional Statements and Loops:** Employed throughout to handle data processing logic.
 - **Assignment Statements:** Used for setting and modifying data stored in variables and object attributes.
 - **Functions/Methods:** The project defines multiple class methods for performing operations like calculating statistics and filtering data based on specific criteria.